hmrc/manage-transit-movements-departure-frontend/README.md

 * section check your answers pages use CheckMode

 ### Tampermonkey Scripts
 Tampermonkey scripts have been developed for automating the answering of questions within the departure frontends.
-The scripts can be found here: https://github.com/hmrc/manage-transit-movements-departure-frontend/tree/CTCP-5537/tamperMonkey
+The scripts can be found [here](tamperMonkey).

 In order to run the scripts, you must have the Tampermonkey extension installed, which can be found on the Google Web Store, or the Firefox Addon browser.